Doctors Note Logo

 Even after periods resume, continue monitoring menstrual health and overall well-being to prevent relapse.

 Remember: Your health matters.
 If you notice exhaustion and missing periods for months, take action now.
 Track your habits, adjust nutrition and exercise, manage stress, and seek professional advice.
 For urgent concerns or life-threatening symptoms, always speak to a doctor immediately.
-If you'd like a quick, free assessment of your symptoms to prepare for your medical visit, use this Medically Approved LLM Symptom Checker Chat Bot to help guide your next steps.
+Not sure where to start?
+Try Ubie's free symptom checker to better understand your symptoms and prepare for your medical visit.

 (References)